World shares are mixed as investors watch for further news on Trump's tariffs

-BANGKOK (AP) — Shares were mixed in Asia on Monday, with markets in China gaining after surveys showed a slight improvement in Chinese factory data, suggesting manufacturing is holding up despite higher U.S. tariffs.
+BANGKOK (AP) — World shares were mixed on Monday as investors watched for further developments after a U.S. court ruled against President Donald Trump’s sweeping higher tariffs.

+U.S. markets were to remain closed on Monday for the Labor Day holiday.
+The futures for the S&P 500 and the Dow Jones Industrial Average edged 0.1% higher.

-Investors were awaiting further developments after the U.S. Court of Appeals for the Federal Circuit ruled Friday that U.S. President Donald Trump went too far when he declared national emergencies to justify imposing sweeping import taxes on almost every country on earth.
+The U.S. Court of Appeals for the Federal Circuit ruled Friday that Trump went too far when he declared national emergencies to justify imposing sharply higher import taxes on almost every country on earth.

+The ruling largely upheld a May decision by a specialized federal trade court in New York.
+But the 7-4 appeals court decision tossed out a part of that ruling striking down the tariffs immediately, allowing the administration time to appeal to the U.S. Supreme Court.

+E-commerce giant Alibaba Group Holding's shares traded in Hong Kong rocketed 19% higher after the company reported strong growth in its cloud computing segment and other areas including “instant commerce,” or hyper-fast deliveries at low prices.
+Alibaba's U.S traded shares surged 13.5% on Friday.

-A government survey showed China’s factory activity improved marginally in August, with the purchasing managers index issued by the National Statistics Bureau rising to 49.4 from 49.3 in July.
+A government survey released Saturday showed China’s factory activity improved marginally in August, with the purchasing managers index, or PMI, issued by the National Statistics Bureau rising to 49.4 from 49.3 in July.
 The survey is on a scale of 0 to 100 where 50 marks the cutoff for expansion.

 Another, private sector survey called the RatingDog China General Manufacturing PMI showed the general PMI at 50.5 last month, up from 49.4 in July.
-Averaging the two surveys yields a PMI of 49.9, suggesting some resilience in the manufacturing sector, Zichun Huang of Capital Economics said in a commentary.
+Averaging the two surveys yields a PMI of 49.9, suggesting some resilience in the manufacturing sector despite U.S. tariffs of over 50% on Chinese goods, Zichun Huang of Capital Economics said in a commentary.

-China and the U.S. are still negotiating over a broad trade agreement that will influence how much import duty companies and consumers will pay on goods shipped to the U.S.
+China and the U.S. are still negotiating over a broad trade agreement.

 “The PMIs suggest that China’s economy accelerated last month, thanks to faster growth across manufacturing and services.
 But we don’t see much upside over the rest of the year,” Huang said.